Share this link via

 Rustic - Characterized by a simple, rural lifestyle, often with a traditional or old-fashioned feel.

 隠 means "conceal, hide, cover up."
-Details are below.

-Hide/Conceal - To cover up or make something invisible.
+Hide, Conceal - To cover up or make something invisible.
 To keep something secret.

-Hide/Escape - To hide oneself or to go into hiding.
+Hide, Escape - To hide oneself or to go into hiding.
 To lurk or to take cover.

-Compassion/Sympathy - To feel hurt or sorrow.
+Compassion, Sympathy - To feel hurt or sorrow.
 To worry or be concerned.

 村 means "village, hamlet."
-Details are below.

 Village - A small rural community, typically with a population of fewer than 300 people.